belgort-clark/ctec-class-docs/visual-studio-code-staging-files.md

-# Visual Studio Code: Staging Files in Visual Studio Code
+# Visual Studio Code: Staging Files and Performing a Commit in Visual Studio Code

 ## Staging Files